 1. Chicken Livers

 Chicken livers are undoubtedly one of the best catfish baits you can use in almost any environment.
 This is a great choice of bait for beginners who are new to fishing or catfishing as it is very effective when it comes to drawing in catfish of all kinds.
-You’re most likely to catch channel cats on chicken livers, but blue cats and even the occasional flathead will also be attracted to this bait due to the strong, meaty smell that it puts into the water.
+You’re most likely to catch channel catfish on chicken livers, but blue catfish and even the occasional flathead catfish will also be attracted to this bait due to the strong, meaty smell that it puts into the water.

 One of the main downsides to using chicken liver is that it can sometimes be hard to keep on the hook.
 If you’re not careful when casting, it’s easy to launch your bait off of the hook before it hits the water.
 Most experienced anglers recommend using a treble hook as this will allow you to hook the bait through multiple points and keep it more secure.